WEBDEVPRKel6/K6-Timer-Javascript/README.md

     ```sh
     npm run start-dev
     ```
+    Open your web-browser and access localhost in 8080 port
 4. run
     ```sh
     npm run build
     ```
 5. the build will be in `/dist` folder.

+You can do this in VSC or in your Command Prompt

 <!-- USAGE EXAMPLES -->
 ## Usage